tealeeseng/RoboND-Kinematics-Project/leeseng_writeup.md

 Conclusion:
 I find myself learning much better with sample code.
 The walkthrough video actually clear a lot of doubts about IK workflow.
 I wish the course can have a smaller 3 joints robot as a smaller project, before having this project.
 In this projec, I learnt about sympy, gazebo simulator, trigonometry, matrix, Forward Kinematic and Inverse Kinematic.
+Thanks a lot to reviewers for their helpful feedbacks. :)

 With reinforcement learning, Deep Q network and sensors, I wonder whether we can train IK functions like Baxter robots, https://www.youtube.com/watch?v=nA-J0510Pxs